smolanalytics

 An analytics backend your AI can call directly

-smolanalytics is a single open-source Go binary that does web and product analytics from one snippet: visitors, referrers, UTM, funnels, retention, paths, and cohorts.
+smolanalytics is a single-binary analytics engine that does web and product analytics from one snippet: visitors, referrers, UTM, funnels, retention, paths, and cohorts.
 On top of that data it speaks the Model Context Protocol, the open standard for connecting AI assistants to external tools.
-That makes it an analytics MCP server: it publishes your metrics as 47 callable tools and 13 prompts, so the model in your editor can fetch a funnel or a retention curve the same way it calls any other MCP tool.
+That makes it an analytics MCP server: it publishes your metrics as 97 callable tools and 15 prompts, so the model in your editor can fetch a funnel or a retention curve the same way it calls any other MCP tool.

 There are two ways to ask, reading the exact same reports: a plain-english ask bar inside the dashboard, and your own coding agent over MCP for code-aware questions in the window where you already work.
 What each surface is for is spelled out on how it works, and the term itself is defined on the MCP analytics server glossary page.